xini/silverstripe-section-io/docs/en/index.md

 * pass requests for admin, Security and dev requests
 * pass requests for multistep forms
 * pass requests if the login marker cookie 'sslogin' is set
-* pass request if X-SS-Form header is present, otherwise remove cookies
+* pass request if cache header no-store is present, otherwise remove cookies
 * remove most common tracking cookies
 * remove adwords gclid parameters
 * enforces the compression of svg files